-V # Definition (Continued) R W 44 Set user iteration command -when set to one, allows you to use the user iteration command before the slow velocity filter.
+V # Definition (Continued) R W

+44 Set user iteration command -when set to one, allows you to use the user iteration command before the slow velocity filter.
 The user iteration command is written with variable 45.
+A valid value should be written to variable 45 before variable 44 is set to one.
+S S

+0 = use servo iteration command (default) 1 = use user iteration command before PID calculations

+45 F C C

-A valid value should be written to variable 45 before variable 44 is set to one. $0 = \text{use } servo iteration command (default)$ $1 = \text{use } user iteration command before PID calculations}$ S S 45 User iteration command - allows you to read the result of the servo iteration command and write the user iteration command to the input of the next PIC calculations when variable 44 is set to one.
+45 User iteration command - allows you to read the result of the servo iteration command and write the user iteration command to the input of the next PIC calculations when variable 44 is set to one.
 The value read or written is the distance to travel per one update.
+S S

 To zero the command, a zero must be written with variable 45.
 Otherwise, the most recent write value will be in effect.

-The range is -32768 to 32767 FU/update F in FU/update S S 46 Set user PID command - when set to one, allows you to use the user PID command after the PID calculation and before the D/A command.
+The range is -32768 to 32767 FU/update

+F in FU/update

+46 Set user PID command - when set to one, allows you to use the user PID command after the PID calculation and before the D/A command.
 You can then write a user PID command with varible 47.
 A valid PID command should be written to variable 47 before variable 46 is set to one.
+S S

+0 = use servo PID command (default)

+1 = use user PID command

+NOTE: Not available with a stepper axis or a SERCOS axis.

+${f F}$

-0 = use servo PID command (default) 1 = use user PID command NOTE: Not available with the stepper axis module.
-S S 47 User PID command - allows you to read the output of the servo PID command that is to be sent to the D/A and write a user PID command when variable 46 is set to one.
+47 User PID command - allows you to read the output of the servo PID command that is to be sent to the D/A and write a user PID command when variable 46 is set to one.
+S S

 To zero the PID command, a zero must be written to variable 47.
 Otherwise, the most recent write value will be in effect.

 Units are D/A bits where one bit is .33mV.

 The range is -32768 to 32767 D/A bits.

-NOTE: Not available with the stepper axis module.
-F in D/A bits S S
+NOTE: Not available with a stepper axis or a SERCOS axis.

+F in D/A bits

 48 Disable servo software - when set to one, the ANLG_OUT function can be used to control the D/A command or, with a SERCOS system, the SCS_CTRL and the SCA_WCYC functions can be used to control the axis instead of the servo software.
 The most recent value from the servo software, from the ANLG_OUT function, or the most recent position value from the SCA_WCYC function, remains in effect regardless of any E-stop or other fault conditions.
 0 = use servo software (default) S S 1 = disable servo software {use ANLG_OUT) [use ANLG_OUT function ro D/A command; for SERCOS, use the SCS_CTRL function (to set the control bits) and the SCA_WCYC function (to write the position) or the battery box (to control velocity) of the axis.
 49 Reserved 50 Override endlimit check - allows you to disable endlimit checking whether referencing has occurred or not.
-0 = enable endlimit check 1 = disable endlimit check S S F in FU Note: If the Servo Setup "Ignore Limits" selection was "Yes", variable 50 will be 1.
+0 = enable endlimit check 1 = disable endlimit check F in FU Note: If the Servo Setup "Ignore Limits" selection was "Yes", variable 50 will be 1.
 If the selection was "No" or "Until Referenced", variable 50 will be 0.
 Note: If the Servo Setup "Ignore limits?" selection was "Yes" and the ladder writes 0 to variable 50 via WRITE_SV, the end limit check will default to "Ignore Limits Until Referenced".
+S S